barumau/pandunia/polski/pandunia-polski.md

 be kai - otworzyć się, otwierać się
 be loka - być umiejscowionym (być ulokowanym, stać)
 be mata - umrzeć, umierać
+be migra - przesuwać (przesunąć, poruszać, poruszyć, przesiedlać, przesiedlić)
+be mirde - niknąć (blaknąć, gasnąć, słabnąć)
+be name - być wezwanym, być wzywanym, być nazwanym, być nazywanym
 be niche - iść w dół (iść pod spód, iść na dno)
 be pasi - cierpieć
 be pute - rozłożyć się (rozkładać się, gnić, psuć się)